franco-ortega/franco-ortega/README.md

 </div>

 <p>
 Compassion, communication, creativity, collaboration, and curiosity are qualities that I value dearly and strive to continuously improve.
 Optimism guides my efforts while practicality ensures that my goals are brought to fruition.
-Doing work that improves the lives of others brings me great joy.
+Helping to improve the lives of others brings me great joy.
 </p>

 <div>